Strategic Economic Plan (SEP)

 Submitting the plan

 In March 2014, Buckinghamshire County Council submitted its SEP to the Department for Transport's Growing Places Fund.
-This was done in partnership with Buckinghamshire Thames Valley Local Enterprise Partnership (BTVLEP).
+This was done in partnership with Buckinghamshire Thames Valley Local Enterprise Partnership (BLEP).
 This submission identified many transport and economic development priorities for Buckinghamshire in the future.

 The SEP is funded by a total Local Growth Fund of £26 million plus a loan facility of £19 million.
 This funding will help generate, an extra £2 billion of Gross Value Added (GVA) growth, over 11,000 new jobs, and over 4,000 new homes for Buckinghamshire.